 If you would like to receive this information, please call the Human Resources Department.
 Student Use of Technology

 Students must use school technology in an appropriate manner and in accordance with Board Policy and Administrative Rule EFE.
-This school technology includes District email, network, equipment, and assigned devices to students.
+This school technology includes District email, network, equipment, and assigned devices to students, and the District in accordance with applicable law may monitor all school technology.

 Students will be disciplined in accordance with the District's Behavior Code (JCDA) for any misuse of school technology.
 While the District implements filters and safeguards for school technology, the District cannot guarantee that these measures will detect or prevent inappropriate use of technology by students.
 Parents and students should immediately contact the student's school with any concerns pertaining to the use of technology.